Responsible Tourism in Australia

 Most of us realise that tourism can never be sustainable considering the vast amount of fuel, carbon and resources involved in travel – both domestic and international.
 However, the fact is that people are just not going to stop travelling.
 And numbers continue to grow.

 There are very few places in the world that have escaped the exponential growth of the tourism industry.
 This has usually come at the expense of natural resources, local economies and local communities.
-Many tourists are unaware of the negative effects that their actions may cause and many destinations, such as vulnerable South Pacific Islands, who amy be less experienced in tourism, may not realize the problems that can occur if tourism is not managed properly.
+Many tourists have been unaware of the negative effects that their actions may cause.

-As travellers begin to see and realize the negative impacts of tourism, many people are beginning to ask for more responsible holidays.
+However as the Covid-19 pandemic has forced many of us to reconsider our priorities, travellers have begun to see and realize the negative impacts of tourism and the way in which the actions of one country can impact on others.
+Many travellers are beginning to search for more responsible holiday options.
 These include various forms of alternative tourism such as nature-based tourism, ecotourism and sustainable tourism.

 So what to do?